GabrielDSousa/GabrielDSousa/README.md

 ---
 <h2> About me </h2>
 <img align="right" alt="A draw in anime style of hand typing on a keyboard, showing a gundam on screen" src="./laptop.gif" width="210" height="199" />
-<p>✨ I'm a full stack developer with a focus on backend development.
-I love studying new trends or new languages, that's why I became a full stack developer.
-When I build a system, if I have the time, I like to know all the technologies used in the architecture, even if I'm not developing with them, just to make sure I'm building a system that's robust, scalable, and using best development practices.</p>
+<p>✨ I'm a full-stack developer with a focus on backend development.
+I became a full-stack developer because I love studying new trends and languages.
+When I build a system, if I have the time, I like to know all the technologies used in the architecture, even if I'm not developing with them, to have sure I'm building a robust, scalable system and using best development practices.</p>
-<p>When I'm not coding, you can find me geeking about 3D printing or roleplaying games.
-Both my work and my hobbies have the same idea, so I can say that I like to build things, like websites, systems, gadgets, stories, characters.</p>
+<p>You can find me geeking about 3D printing or roleplaying games when I'm not coding.
+Both my work and my hobbies have the same idea, so I can say that I like to build things like websites, systems, gadgets, stories, and characters.</p>

 <img align="left" alt="A draw in anime style of a young guy smiling" src="./smiling.gif" width="270" height="160" />
 <ul>
     <li>&nbsp;&nbsp;&nbsp;&nbsp;😄 My Pronouns: He/His </li>
     <li>&nbsp;&nbsp;&nbsp;&nbsp;💬 Ask me about: Laravel, PHP, Building Career In Tech, Animes</li>
     <li>&nbsp;&nbsp;&nbsp;&nbsp;📫 How to reach me: <a href="https://www.linkedin.com/in/gabrieldsousa/">@GabrielDSousa</a></li>
-    <li>&nbsp;&nbsp;&nbsp;&nbsp;⚡ Fun fact: Almost all of my knowledge of the English language came through video games, Gundam anime subtitled in English, television series and basic English classes at Brazilian school.
-Despite the unorthodox methods I was able to be certified several times with advanced English. </li>
+    <li>&nbsp;&nbsp;&nbsp;&nbsp;⚡ Fun fact, almost all of my knowledge of the English language came through video games, Gundam anime subtitled in English, television series and basic English classes at a Brazilian school.
+Despite the unorthodox methods, I was certified several times in advanced English.</li>
 </ul>
 <!-- About section: END -->